SHAKAR-AFZAL/Car-Sales-Analysis-Excel-Project/README.md

 ---

 ## Project Objective
-The primary goals of this project are:
+The primary goals of this project are
 - Analyze the distribution of fuel types and fuel systems
 - Identify the most common vehicle body styles and drive wheels
 - Examine engine types, engine locations, and aspiration trends